 “Many people arrived the night before the Great Gathering, or Salisbury Festival Day, and camped out on the beach.
 Five thousand people had gathered on the beach by 6 p.m.
 There was spirited music by a well-trained choir and speeches by local orators, including Caleb Cushing, a native son of Salisbury, a diplomat, and attorney general under Franklin Pierce.
 Clam chowder was served at the Relay House, even though the crowd had brought enough food to feed the inhabitants of Boston.”

-According to an article in the New York Times in 1869, the Great Gathering appeared to be a type of harvest celebration where the “sturdy, industries people of Salisbury, Mass, met annually on the beach to congratulate each other on the happy results of their labors for the season, and to return thanks to Divine Providence their grateful thanks.”
+The Great Gathering appeared to be a type of harvest celebration where the “sturdy, industries people of Salisbury, Mass, met annually on the beach to congratulate each other on the happy results of their labors for the season, and to return thanks to Divine Providence their grateful thanks.” according to an article in the New York Times in 1869.

-At first, the Great Gathering was only open to Salisbury natives but after a few years it was opened up to anyone who wanted to attend.
+Although the Great Gathering was originally only open to Salisbury natives, after a few years it was opened up to anyone who wanted to attend.
 In 1869, the organizers of the event even invited Confederate Civil War General Robert E. Lee to attend.
 Lee, who was a teacher at Washington College at the time, sent a letter expressing his regret that he couldn’t attend due to his teaching schedule.